Jennifer Splane, BSc, BN, RN

 Despite being early in her career, Shelley is recognized as an emerging leader in interprofessional education and practice within Canada and is regularly invited to present her research in a variety of settings.
 Shelley is also a mother of two, an active community volunteer, and an avid runner.

-Alison Luke, PhD
+Dr. Alison Luke, PhD

-Senior Research Associate / Evaluation Lead
+Senior Advisor and Research Associate

 Dr. Alison Luke the Crawford/Jarislowsky Post Doctoral Fellow in Health Policy.
 Alison completed her PhD in Sociology at the University of Waterloo in 2010.
 Since that time she has worked and taught in the areas of sociology of health and interpersonal relations.
 Alison is specialized in the social determinants of health, access to healthcare, and social inequality.
 Alison is evaluating the effectiveness of NaviCare/SoinsNavi over the short and long-term.